nazmunsakib/nivo-ajax-search-for-woocommerce/readme.txt

 Yes, the plugin fully supports WooCommerce variable products and searches through all product variations.
 Customers can find products by searching for variation-specific attributes and details.

-= How does the typo correction feature work? =

-The typo correction uses advanced algorithms to automatically fix common spelling mistakes.
-For example:
-* "shose" → "shoes"
-* "labtop" → "laptop"
-* "accesories" → "accessories"
-* "jewelery" → "jewelry"

 = Can I customize the search results appearance? =